tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Owen Friel, and
 Russ Housley.

-This document was improved by a high quality review by Ben Kaduk.
+This document was improved by a high quality reviews by Ben Kaduk and John Mattsson.